-- a.
-In the D1 district, an off-street Parking Structure is not permitted at the level of the adjacent street unless separated from the street by a portion of the Building that is occupied by a permitted use or uses, with the exception of the portion of a Parking Structure that provides vehicular or pedestrian access to the street.
+- 1. In the D1 district, an off-street Parking Structure is not permitted at the level of the adjacent street unless separated from the street by a portion of the Building that is occupied by a permitted use or uses, with the exception of the portion of a Parking Structure that provides vehicular or pedestrian access to the street.
 Permitted uses shall be located within the Building and have a minimum depth of 25 feet from the exterior of the front wall.
-On Corner Lots, this requirement shall apply to Lot frontages on primary streets, as defined in Section a.
-If none of the Street Frontages are a primary street, an off-street Parking Structure must be separated from at least one Street Frontage by a portion of the Building that is occupied by a permitted use, with the exception of the portion of a Parking Structure that provides access to the street. - b.
-In the D2 district, an off-street Parking Structure shall be located a minimum of ten feet from the Front Lot Line at the level of the adjacent street and provide a landscape buffer or screening wall between the Building and the Front Lot Line. - c.
-In the D1 and D2 districts, any wall of an off-street Parking Structure that abuts a residential zoning district shall not contain openings, or if it contains openings shall be separated from the Lot Line by a Building other than a Parking Structure occupied by a permitted use, or uses.
+On Corner Lots, this requirement shall apply to Lot frontages on primary streets, as defined in Section 5.17.6 B. If none of the Street Frontages are a primary street, an off-street Parking Structure must be separated from at least one Street Frontage by a portion of the Building that is occupied by a permitted use, with the exception of the portion of a Parking Structure that provides access to the street. - 2.
+In the D2 district, an off-street Parking Structure shall be located a minimum of ten feet from the Front Lot Line at the level of the adjacent street and provide a landscape buffer or screening wall between the Building and the Front Lot Line. - 3.
+In a TC district, an off-street Parking Structure in any Building adjacent to the street must be separated from the street on the first floor by a permitted primary use at least 25 feet in depth from the exterior front wall, with the exception of the portion of the Parking Structure that provides vehicular or pedestrian access to the street. - 4.
+In the all districts, any wall of an off-street Parking Structure that abuts a residential zoning district shall not contain openings, or if it contains openings shall be separated from the Lot Line by a Building other than a Parking Structure occupied by a permitted primary use or uses.